andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 - Support the Sustainable Development Goals (SDGs) relevant to your field.

 Whether your strengths lie in software development, UX design, project management, digital communication, or network technology, your greatest impact comes from integrating a long-term, sustainability-driven mindset into your daily work.

-### Reflective questions
+### Reflect and rethink
-To foster sustainability in your professional practice, ask yourself regularly:
+To promote sustainability in your everyday decisions in your profession, consider the following:

 1. Is my work as sustainable as possible?
 2. Does my work have a positive impact on the environment, climate, society, working conditions, and the health and well-being of individual users?
 3. How do my professional choices today affect future generations?
 4. What specific improvements can I make to ensure that my work is climate-neutral and ethically sound?
-5. Does my work align with the principles of the Karlskrona Manifesto or relevant UN Global Goals?
+5. Does my work align with the principles of the Karlskrona Manifesto or relevant sustainable development goals?

 The following chapters will provide you with essential tools and knowledge to put these considerations into practice.
 Next, we'll explore how systems work and how to effectively understand, model, and influence them.
 After this foundational theory chapter, we'll delve deeper into practical applications, specifically in digital development and information technology.